Lahavas/iOS_Objective-C_practice/Big_Nerd_Ranch_Objective-C/HypnoNerd/README.md

             * **loadView** method
                 * To create an instance of UIView or its subclass
                 * To set it as the *view* of the view controller
+            * **viewDidLoad** method
+                * When a view controller finishes loading its view
+                * Override this method
+                    * if the configuration only needs to be done *once* during the run of the app
+            * **viewWillAppear** method
+                * just before its view is added to the window
+                * Override this method
+                    * if the configuration only needs to be done and *redone* every time the view controller appears on screen
         * Creating a view in Interface Builder
             * Creating view objects
             * Loading a NIB file